Finding the Top Savings Account in 2018

 Ally Bank: The Top Savings Account

 At Ally Bank you get a savings account with a relatively high interest rate and a platform that makes it easy to control your money.
-Ally Bank currently offers a 1.45% APY compounded daily, one of the highest rates for the accounts SmartAsset analyzed.
+Ally Bank currently offers a 1.65% APY compounded daily, one of the highest rates for the accounts SmartAsset analyzed.
+(A savings calculator can help you see how your money will grow over time at different rates.)
 However, if the rate is what is most important to you, you will be able to find higher rates at other banks.

 What sets Ally apart from the other banks we reviewed is the customer experience.
 With Ally you do not need a minimum deposit or minimum balance to open an account.
 You also do not have to worry about monthly maintenance or hidden fees.
 Depositing, withdrawing and sending money is simple at Ally.
 The mobile app is easy to use and comes with 24/7 chat support if you have any issues.
 You also get versatility with Ally.